sveltinio/components-library/packages/essentials/src/lib/components/link/README.md

 ## Properties

+### Functionals

 The `Link` component exposes a set of properties but it does not prevent you to pass any additional props.

-The following are the ones exposed by the component:

 | Property   |  Type   | Required | Default  | Description                                                         |
 | :--------- | :-----: | :------: | :------- | :------------------------------------------------------------------ |